Cryptonomic/Nautilus-Cloud/README.md

 #Docker
 It is possible to run a dockerized version of Nautilus Cloud.
-Assuming you have configured reference.conf correctly as described above (take note of the doobie.hostname config), follow these steps:
+Assuming you have configured reference.conf correctly as described above (take note of the doobie.host config), follow these steps:

 1. Run `sbt assembly`.
 This will produce an uber jar that can then be picked up by docker.
 2. Run `docker-compose up`.
 This will start Nautilus Cloud and its associated Postgres DB.